null

 Flavonoids Benefits: Why They Matter

-The flavonoids benefits extend beyond their antioxidant properties.
+The flavonoids foods benefits extend beyond their antioxidant properties.
 These compounds are widely studied for their role in:

 1. Supporting Heart Health